marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/xor.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: XOR, bitwise logical exclusive or, logical exclusive or, bitwise

 .. _xor:

-.. index:: XOR

-.. index:: bitwise logical exclusive or

-.. index:: logical exclusive or, bitwise

 XOR --- Bitwise logical exclusive OR
 ************************************